 The guidance below is provided to let heritage crafts businesses know what help is available, and will be updated as things change.
 Please let us know if there is any support you are aware of not listed here and we will share the details.

 We need to know what you would like us to focus on in our support and advocacy in the coming weeks.
-Please help us out by answering our short survey (should take no more then ten minutes).
+Please let us know.

 - Universal Credit for the self-employed – the minimum income floor for Universal Credit has been suspended.
 This means self-employed people out of work as a result of the COVID-19 can now access, in full, Universal Credit at a rate equivalent to Statutory Sick Pay for employees (£94.25 per week for up to 28 weeks).
 The money will be payable from day one instead of day four.
 In addition, the Universal Credit standard allowance and the Working Tax Credit basic element will both increase by £1,000 a year for the next 12 months.